illescasDaniel/Matrix-Cplusplus/README.md

 # Matrix-Cplusplus
-This is a Matrix Class in C++ made with STL vectors.
-It's my first "thing" on GitHub :3
+Matrix Class in C++ made with the STL vector class.